calvinl4/battlesnake-winter-2022/README.md

 ### Details and Replay of the Tournament:

 - We are the pink snake (Royal Bank of Poogers), this recorded replay highlights the finals of the Battlesnake Competition.
-- Interns spent 3 months total preparing their snake algorithms for this final tournament.
+- Interns spent 3 months total preparing their snake AI for this final tournament.
 - Breakdown of game 1 finals can be seen here: https://www.twitch.tv/videos/989800618?t=01h09m42s
 - The tournament was a battle royale style, where only the top snake from each bracket can proceed.